elusivecodes/FrostColor/README.md

 ```

 #### Tints

+Create an array with a specified number of tint variations.

 - `tints` is a number indicating how shades you wish to generate, and will default to *10*.